david-garcia-garcia/pimcoreskeleton/README.md

-# pimcoreskeleton
+# Pim Core WIMP skeleton
-Pim Core base skeleton
+This is a skeleton project for setting up Pim Core on the Wimp Stack using Chef.